UNDERSTANDING FERAL HOGS

 Feral hogs thrive in Texas, particularly in the white-tailed deer range in Central, South, and East Texas.
 In North and West Texas, populations are thinner, but recent reports find the population increasing in these areas.
-Reasons the feral hog population is expanding include improving habitats, wildlife management, intentional releases, and disease eradication.
+The feral hog population is expanding, including improving habitats, wildlife management, intentional releases, and disease eradication.
 With limited natural predators, ethical trapping offers a way to help control the number of these wild animals.

 Facts About Feral Hogs